-Welcome to the Internship section of the ISCB-Student Council website.
-As a student managed body we understand it is important to get the right guidance and a good mentor during the early years of training.
-We aim to address these challenges by organizing internships for undergraduate and graduate students of developing nations in collaboration with leading international research labs and institutions working in the field of computational biology.
+Welcome to the Internship section of the ISCB-Student Council website!
+As a student-managed body, we understand it is important to get the right guidance and a good mentor during the early-years of training.
+We aim to address these challenges by organizing internships for undergraduates and graduate students of developing nations in collaboration with leading international research labs and institutions working in the field of computational biology.

 ISCB Student Council Internship Initiative

-If you are a Group Leader or a student, scroll down to learn more about this initiative.
+If you are a group leader or a student, scroll down to learn more about our internship initiative.

 Information for Group Leaders